-No matter how heavy your package is, carriers will use the origin and destination of the package to calculate which shipping zone you’re shipping to — the further away it is, the higher the zone, and the higher the zone, the higher the cost of shipping.
+No matter how heavy your package is, carriers will use the origin and destination of the package to calculate how far you’re shipping, and whether you are crossing any country/region borders.
+Generally, the further the distance, the higher the cost of shipping.

 4. Carrier’s rules

 Each carrier has its own rules, and the one you use will heavily influence your cost, based on what you’re shipping.
 Some carriers are more friendly than others when it comes to weight, size, and fragility — we’ll go more into detail about that in the next section.

 Are you planning on offering international shipping?
 Next day delivery?
 Each of these is important to consider when choosing a carrier.

 Calculate costs of shipping large or heavy items

 The process of calculating costs for shipping large or heavy items is quite simple.
 All you need to do is measure the weight and dimensions of your package, then use the carrier’s calculator or reference their pricing page to calculate your costs.